briangig/CloudflareNable/README.md

 ### Agents

-To start testing agent connectivity, go to or create a test or demo Customer in your Nable:
+To start testing agent connectivity, go to or create a test/demo Customer in your Nable:

 * Go to Administration -> Defaults -> Agent and Probe Settings
 * Add your new CF Domain to the top of the Server Address fields, check the box to propagate